core-wg/resource-directory/point-to-point-responses.md

 (also GENERIC-ODDEXAMPLES)

-"alternatively," remove as well
+@@@ "alternatively," remove as well

 > Section 10.2.2
 >
 > Please expand MSISDN.

-WGF-8
+response:

+Taking a step back from this and other comments led to a drastical shortening of the example.

-@@@ who's keeping that example in here? also GENERIC-ODDEXAMPLES
+See also GENERIC-ODDEXAMPLES

 > Section 13.2
 >